 Size: Katie’s mom isn’t a very big person, and she wasn’t interested in a big vehicle that she could “get lost in” or felt like she couldn’t control.

 Visibility: The new car needed to have good visibility, particularly out the sides and rear.

 They compiled a short list of candidate vehicles, and started researching.
 Consumer Reports has a great tool that tracks what safety tech is available on different make-models, which they used to verify that the options she was interested in were available on the cars she was considering.
 Then they sat down with The Auto Professor to prioritize dealership visits:

 They used the Auto Grades to prioritize dealership visits

 While she liked the idea of a sedan (it’s what she had always driven), the B Auto Grade for the Camry among older drivers was less impressive than the grades for the SUVs.
 She decided to start at the BMW dealership, and head to Acura and Toyota from there.

 Turns out the Acura RDX and Toyota RAV4 were ok, but Katie’s mom fell in love with a new BMW X3.
-It had a top-tier A Auto Grade.
-Along with a top grade, it also was available loaded with all the safety tech she wanted.
+It had an A- Auto Grade.
+Along with a good grade, it also was available loaded with all the safety tech she wanted.
 And it included other protective options she wasn’t aware of.
 The X3 was also the perfect size.
 It’s not so big that she felt she couldn’t handle it, but big enough to give her good visibility on the road.

 Katie’s mother loves her new car.
 Her family loves feeling that she is more secure and protected on the road.
 Now Katie’s biggest concern is wondering when she’ll get to borrow the X3 for herself!